 Twizel stole my heart right away – it was the prettiest and reminded me a bit of quirky little towns we know from the tv shows, with one main square and everything you need for a living there but nothing more.
 I pictured it kind of like Stars Hollow from Gilmore Girls.

 I felt so good that I could have as well spent my time only in Twizel (and I really wanted to do that!) but I knew I’m at the doorstep of spectacular places and I simply couldn’t miss them.

 Lake Pukaki – one of the most beautiful lakes you will ever see

-Twizel is only one hour away from Mount Cook Village, the starting point of Hooker Valley Track – the most incredible Mt Cook hike you can do!
+Twizel is only one hour away from Mount Cook Village, the starting point of Hooker Valley Track – the most incredible Mt Cook hike you can do, right in the heart of Aoraki/Mount Cook National Park!
 But before you get there you pass by Lake Pukaki (be sure to seat on the right side for the most amazing views!) that is considered to be one of the most beautiful lakes in New Zealand and I can definitely see why.

 On the sunny day the color of the water is just surreally turquoise and serves as a mirror to surrounding mountains and clouds hanging above.
 At the end of the road the majestic peak of Mt Cook towers above the surroundings, inviting for the spectacular hike with unforgettable views.

 Mt Cook hike – walking in the Photoshoped pictures

 I’m not much of a hiker.
 In fact I haven’t done a proper hiking trip in years and I was slightly afraid I will not manage.
 But numerous sources claimed Mt Cook hike is one of the easiest and best hikes in New Zealand with mind-blowing views.
 It’s also not too long, some 13kms for a roundtrip from The Hermitage hotel where the bus drops off tourists.